-Students who opt to complete the foreign language sequence (FC) must also complete CS 102 Microcomputer Applications, which is a prerequisite to NUR 309 Nursing Informatics.
+Students who opt to complete the foreign language sequence (FC) must also complete CS 102 Computer Applications, which is a prerequisite to NUR 309 Nursing Informatics.
 Consult with the Office of Nursing student services academic adviser for appropriate courses to satisfy these requirements.

 Literature/History: All students are required to complete a six-credit-hour sequence in either literature or history.
 Students opting to enroll in the literature sequence must also complete an approved three-credit-hour history course.
 Students opting to enroll in the history sequence must also complete an approved three-credit-hour literature course.
 If students take two history courses and one literature course, one additional literature, humanities or fine arts course is required to satisfy the 12-hour humanities requirement.